Medically reviewed by Kristin Hall, FNP

 Depending on the subscription and brand, your box may come with sample sizes or full-sized products.
 The quality of products varies as well, with some offering high-end brands and others, a range.

-This questionnaire comes with questions about your skin tone, skin concerns, hair type and more.
+Typically, these quizzes ask about your skin tone, skin concerns, hair type and more.
 Then, after you fill it out, they can cater (to different levels depending on brand).

 Skincare subscription boxes have gained quite a bit of momentum recently, for a multitude of reasons.
 Here are a few of the most common reasons why: